emusan/piadaypublic/README.md

 Much of the code in this is borrowed from examples in the [Ruby on Rails Tutorial](http://ruby.railstutorial.org/) and [rails casts](http://railscasts.com/), among other great tutorials and sites, I highly recommend you check them all out!

+I should note that I have not yet written tests for this, I know I should have and perhaps at some point I will, though this is still a relatively small project and testing things myself worked so far.

 If this code does help you in any way please let me know (it would surprise me to a degree lol).

 I am considering this a completed project at this point, if you have code suggestions please let me know, though don't expect me to rewrite large portions of this, it was a fun project but now it's done as far as I'm concerned.